 As a problem solver, it’s important you adequately demo your solution in as much detail as possible.
 Doing so sets expectations and, in the most exceptional cases, attracts new customers for years without you ever having to advertise.

 That doesn’t mean advertising is bad.
 It means many businesses are putting the cart before the horse by not offering anything of interest on the off-chance someone does pay attention.
-The ad has to lead somewhere compelling.
+If you are going to run adverts, is this advert leading to an interesting landing page on your website?

 Do Marketing That Is Genuinely Useful